Chinese Flower — Auspicious Flowers of Months of Traditional Chinese Calendar and Their Cultural Meanings

 The Incarnation of Phenix and the Flower of Energy

-Balsamine, the Flower of July in Chinese Calendar, is believed as the incarnation of Phenix, one of the most beautiful and powerful mythical animals in Chinese Mythology.
+Balsamine, the Flower of July, is believed as the incarnation of Phenix, one of the most beautiful and powerful mythical animals in Chinese Mythology.

 August in Chinese Calendar — Osmanthus Blossom

-In history, the Chinese Imperial Examination was always held in the month when Osmanthus was blooming; therefore, Osmanthus is also the sign of success, loyal and honorable.
+In history, the Imperial Examination, which was held to elect officials, was always held in August when Osmanthus blossoms.
 People who won first place in the examination were referred to as "Snapped an Osmanthus' Twig".

-Meanwhile, the Mid Autumn Festival, one of the most important Chinese holidays, is on the 15th of August.
-On this holiday, worshiping the moon, eating mooncakes, and drinking Osmanthus wine are popular activities among Chinese people.
+Meanwhile, the Mid Autumn Festival, one of the most important Chinese holidays to celebrate harvest and reunion with family, is on the 15th of August.
+On this holiday, worshiping the moon, drinking Osmanthus wine, eating mooncakes and Osmanthus cakes are popular activities.